-- Compatible with Google Home, Amazon Alexa, Nest, and IFTTT
+- Works with Google Home, Amazon Alexa, Apple HomeKit, Nest, and IFTTT

 - Slim design doesn't obstruct adjacent outlet